Pursuing a career in nonprofit can have its adversities and obstacles, but it can also have unmeasurable rewards.

 Master of Science in Financial Planning

-Offered through the College of Family and Consumer Sciences, the University of Georgia’s online M.S. in Financial Planning, Housing and Consumer Economics is designed for individuals who are seeking not only to sit for the Certified Financial Planner (CFP®) examination, but also a master’s degree level experience that goes beyond certificate education and explores the financial planning profession with experienced tenure-track UGA faculty.
+Offered through the College of Family and Consumer Sciences, the University of Georgia’s online M.S. in Financial Planning, Housing and Consumer Economics is designed for individuals who are seeking not only to sit for the Certified Financial Planner (CFP®) examination, but also a master’s degree level experience that goes beyond certificate education and explores the financial planning profession with experienced UGA faculty.

 This non-thesis masters program is conducted in cooperation with the Board of Standards for the Certified Financial Planner® program.
 Financial planners are increasingly in demand as individuals and families seek advisers to help manage their income, assets and debts.
 One of the fastest growing career tracks, financial planners find employment in companies such as banks, insurance companies, brokerage firms or in benefits and pension departments of corporations.
 Others are more entrepreneurial, choosing to establish their own practice or business.